$\Lambda$CDM is alive and well

-In this paper, we present a different view on the treatment of tensions.
-We want to investigate the possibility of the presence of systematics in some data, and in such cases quantify the corresponding statistical gain for the $\Lambda$CDM model in comparison to physical extensions.
+In this paper, we present a different view on the treatment of tensions. {We aim to explore the potential presence of systematics in} some data, and in such cases quantify the corresponding statistical gain for the $\Lambda$CDM model in comparison to physical extensions.
 We first examine the so-called $S_8$ tension and then examine the possible existence of a bias affecting distance ladder measurements.
-Finally, we point out that the reduced matter density parameter of the Universe $\omega_M$ provides a well-measured quantity at low redshift allowing for a new test to distinguish between competitive models.
+Finally, we point out that the reduced matter density parameter of the Universe $\omega_m$ provides a well-measured quantity at low redshift allowing for a new test to distinguish between competitive models.